 How do you know which is the right school for your child and for your family?
 Visiting sites, talking to teachers, to the Director, and to parents is critical.

 - What is the look and feel of the school?
 Does it feel warm and inviting?
-Is it clean and organized, or messy and chaotic?
+Is it clean and organized?
 What kind of work is up on the walls?
-Do you see original art, or posters and worksheets?
+Do you see original art?
+Is it alive with children’s work?
+Does every classroom look the same with heavy structure or are the classrooms different with various curricula?

 - What are the safety procedures for picking up and dropping off children?